 Many virtual private servers offer target users with solutions that are less sophisticated when looked at from a programming perspective.
 So rather than selecting from a number of server images, VPS does away with the complexity by starting with a web interface.
 It then enables a button to get a new server and receive credentials.
 Some vendors can also drop users in a server that they can configure themselves with a management layer.
 In effect, this makes acquiring solutions easier.

 How VPS is Used

-VPS is typically for blogs, websites and art portfolios.
-However, also works for some web developers.
+You can typically use VPS for blogs, websites, and art portfolios.
+However, it also works for some professional web developers.
 You can have a dev box making it useful for testing changes without interruption from other site users using the same network.
 This also includes redundancy which smaller businesses may find more convenient.
 Some might even prefer to have their own website on two different virtual private servers in two different locations and still manage to make it work.